edmund-k/pebble-geocachingpro/README.md

 Here is my current plan and backlog of changes and improvements:

 To Do
-- Change the color feedback while navigating from nautic scheme to a more intuitive scheme for non-nautics.
-Green = Getting closer, target ahead.
-Yellow = Getting closer but target off to the side.
-Red = Getting away from target, wrong direction.
-(L)
-- Offline-Setting-Page mit Feld für die schnelle Übernahme eines neuen Ziels.
-Ziel wird zu oberst in die Liste eingetragen, direkt als Ziel übernommen und die Navigation gestartet.
-(XL)
 - Test with Android smartphone.
 Test on Original Pebble and Pebble Steel.
 (L)
 - Public release in Pebble App Store.
 App description.
 Functions.
 (L)
 - Later: Rework UI.
 Geocaching App und neuen Kompass als Basis?
 Uhrzeit und Datum für Logs einblenden, evtl nur wenn Uhr gekickt wird.
 (XL)
+- Later: Komplett auf Offline-Setting-Page umstellen.
+(L)

+In Work
-- Later: Optimize power consumption.
+- Next: Optimize power consumption.
 API Calls optimieren.
 Hintergrundaktivität optimieren.
 UI optimieren auf möglichst wenig und kleinflächige E-Paper Updates.
-(L)
-- Later: Komplett auf Offline-Setting-Page umstellen.
-(L)

-In Work
+(L) Started with reduced compass messaging and less redraw activity if not in auto-mode.
+Next: Analyse messages and start reducing message transfer.
+- Change the color feedback while navigating from nautic scheme to a more intuitive scheme for non-nautics.
+Green = Getting closer, target ahead.
+Yellow = Getting closer but target off to the side.
+Red = Getting away from target, wrong direction.
+(L) Removed the coloring for now.
+(S)

+Done
+- New design.
+- Improved compass acquisition.
+Set up filter to only receive updates for every 6°.
+- Improved start in auto-mode.
+Disabled compass acquisition from beginning.
+- Offline-Setting-Page mit Feld für die schnelle Übernahme eines neuen Ziels.
+Ziel wird zu oberst in die Liste eingetragen, direkt als Ziel übernommen und die Navigation gestartet.
+(XL)
 - Research and test out offline-setting-page options in Pebble app development.
 (L) Preliminary result: Encoding the setting page onboard with Data URI looks promising.

-Done
 - Start navigation in auto-mode, orientation of compass locked (that is my favorized setup for approaching geocaches).
 (XS)
 - Change app name, give credits and reference to original creators of the app foundation.
 (M)
 - Getting the source codes of the app, setting the develop and build environment up and starting with a clean compile of the original app.
 (M)